Celts to the Crèche

 The massive 2,060 page Codex Amiatinus was one of three complete Bibles (each in a single volume called a pandect) produced at Monkwearmouth-Jarrow while Ceolfrith was Abbot.
-It now resides in Florence, Italy, but it will be brought back to England for the first time in 1300 years for an exhibition beginning on October 19, 2018 at The British Library.
+It now resides in Florence, Italy, but it will be brought back to England for the first time in 1300 years for an exhibition, “Anglo-Saxon Kingdoms” from October 19, 2018 through mid-February, 2019 at The British Library.

 Bede comes to Monkwearmouth and Jarrow: The 7 year old child Bede showed up in 680 to Biscop’s new monastery at Monkwearmouth likely brought by his parents.
 By this time, Biscop was no longer a young, agile monk, but was in his early 50’s.